 Cons / It doesn’t have a siren, compass or Morse code beacon.

 Verdict / The Eton Scorpion II is one of the best emergency crank radios because it has an efficient hand crank, great reception quality and an exceptionally durable body.

 Eton is a leading manufacturer of emergency-survival equipment like crank radios, and the Scorpion II is a good example of the high quality you can expect from the company’s products.
 This little radio works just as well in an emergency as it does on a casual weekend camping trip.
 It's also a flashlight, a bottle opener and a battery bank for your mobile devices.
 Our tests show it has one of the most efficient hand cranks available and a battery life that exceeds those of most weather radios.
-For these reasons, the Eton Scorpion II earns our Top Ten Reviews Silver Award for best crank radio.

 The Eton Scorpion II’s best feature is its dynamo hand crank.
 In our tests, it generated an average of nine minutes of battery life with two minutes of cranking.
 Only one other crank radio, also from Eton, charged the battery more in the same test.
 We tested the battery with the volume on its highest setting, so two minutes of cranking could produce a much longer battery life if you have the volume at the lowest setting.

 Using a wall charger, the Scorpion II took four hours to reach a full charge from a dead battery, which is slightly faster than average.
 With a fully charged battery, it played for 12.5 hours, again with the volume set at maximum, before dying – this is one of the longest battery lives available.